Germany: Asylum-seeker who killed Kandel teen found dead in prison cell | DW | 10.10.2019

 Abdul D., an Afghan asylum-seeker convicted of stabbing his 15-year-old ex-girlfriend to death, was found dead at a juvenile prison in the western state of Rhineland-Palatinate, police and prosecutors said on Thursday.

 Authorities said in a statement that Abdul D.'s body was found in his cell and that he had died from an apparent hanging.
-They added that "there were no indications of foul play" but that prison officials hadn't seen any signs of "suicidal intent."
+They added that "there were no indications of foul play," and also that prison officials hadn't seen any signs of "suicidal intent."

-Prosecutors and police have also launched an investigation "to clarify the exact circumstances" of his death.
+Prosecutors and police have launched an investigation "to clarify the exact circumstances" of his death.
+Authorities scheduled an autopsy for Friday.

+According to the state Justice Ministry, his cell was not under video surveillance since officials did not believe he posed a danger to himself.

-The young Afghan was convicted of murder in September 2018 and sentenced to 8.5 years in prison under juvenile law.
+The young Afghan was convicted of murder in September 2018 and sentenced to eight and a half years in prison under juvenile law.

 High-profile case